Financial statements are reports that provide a snapshot of a company’s financial position at a particular point in time. Types and Decision-Making.

 There are several different types of financial statements, including the balance sheet, income statement, statement of cash flows, and statement of shareholder equity.
+Types and Decision-Making

 The balance sheet is a financial statement that shows a company’s assets, liabilities, and equity at a specific point in time.
 Assets are resources that a company owns and expects to use in the future to generate income, such as cash, investments, and property.
 Liabilities are obligations that a company owes to others, such as loans and accounts payable.
 Equity represents the residual interest in the assets of a company after liabilities are settled.
 The balance sheet is used to assess a company’s financial position and solvency, as well as to understand the sources and uses of its funds.